Yoga for Adults with Special Needs

 - Parking / travel / accommodation

 Many of our students use Airbnb to find accommodation when coming to stay with us.
-To see the accommodation available through Airbnb click on the appropriate date range below.
-Please note that we are not affiliated with Airbnb.
+To see the accommodation available through Airbnb please visit their website.

-You will be guided through highly effective and accessible strategies for integrating the remedial advantages of Special Yoga Foundation methodology into the lives of adults with special needs.
+You will be guided through highly effective and accessible strategies for integrating the remedial advantages of Special Yoga methodology into the lives of adults with special needs.
 With these skills you will have the ability to tailor various settings to the specific needs of the child or group you support.

 The strategies taught throughout this course will be applicable to a range of special needs including, but not excluded to, people with: